canderis/Static-Website-Boilerplate/README.md

 * Add in some other baseline css tweaks.
 * Add more basic responsiveness, particularly to the nav menu.
 * Configure the htaccess file to be added to the dist folder on build & set up correctly
-* Add onload and unload hooks to the page Switcher
 * Think my prettierrc/stylelintrc/rc files need more tweaks
 * Shouldn't i have a babelrc?
 * Lazy loading